HITsz-TMG/UMOE-Scaling-Unified-Multimodal-LLMs/Uni_MoE_v2/README.md

 ## ⚡️ Uni-MOE Weights

-To use our new version model, all weights should be downloaded, the base link is not released yet.
+To use our new version model, all weights should be downloaded.

 After downloading all of them, organize the weights as follows in 'Uni_MoE/checkpoint' folder:
 ```